Mursi supporters rally in Egypt, army shows muscle

 "We are coming out today to restore legitimacy," said Tarek Yassin, 40, who had travelled to Cairo from the southern city of Sohag, underscoring the Brotherhood's deep roots in the provinces.
 "We consider what happened secular thuggery.
 It would never happen in any democratic country," he said.

-Soldiers prevented protesters from nearing army installations, and there were reports of only minor scuffles, with troops firing tear gas to disperse demonstrators close to the presidential palace in Cairo, the state news agency said.
+Soldiers prevented protesters from nearing army installations, and there were reports of minor scuffles, with troops firing teargas to disperse demonstrators close to the presidential palace in Cairo, the state news agency said.

 "We are following the progress of the protests and are ready for all events or escalation," said a military official, asking not to be named as he was not authorised to talk to the media.